A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Introduction

-This paper proposes a semi-supervised learning approach that learns representative features for network activities and use the features to predict abnormal events (e.g., packet loss, intrusion).
-Specifically, our approach first takes a given network and constructs a graph representation where each node contains some attributes of an interface (e.g., packet volume) at a time point.
-(There could be some dependencies (e.g., data transmission) between interfaces (nodes) via the linkage.)
-Considering a sequence of graphs (i.e., network data logs over a time period) leading to some abnormal event, our approach aims to generate an embedding to represent network behaviors and capture the unique pattern of this graph sequence.
-The embedding should contain effective temporal information by capturing temporal dependencies across time points (i.e., temporal patterns).
-The embedding also includes relevant information from neighboring nodes, capturing data communication patterns.
-Therefore, our approach jointly captures temporal dependencies across time points and spatial dependencies between nodes for generating an embedding of the input.
-Then these learned embeddings are refined to form two separable clusters representing normal and abnormal network behaviors.
-Our approach uses labeled samples to explicitly learn the cluster centers in a contrastive way.
-However, due to imbalanced and limited labeled samples, the learnt centers might not be applicable to all samples and hence poor embedding quality.
-Our approach updates the embeddings of all samples towards a high confidence clustering distribution to enforce cluster cleanness with a semi-supervised learning strategy.
-The goal is to improve separability between normal and abnormal network behaviors.
-Finally, our approach utilizes a support vector classifier on these embeddings to predict if the given graph sequence of network operations will lead to an abnormal event.
+This paper proposes a machine learning approach, named SNetAD, that learns representative features from network operation time series by taking advantage of incomplete and imbalanced labels and uses the learned feature embeddings to predict abnormal events (e.g., packet loss).
+Specifically, SNetAD first constructs a graph to represent a given network where each node describes some attributes of an interface (e.g., in/out ucast packets) at a time point, and each edge is the connection between interfaces.
+Given a sequence of graphs (i.e., network data logs over a time period), SNetAD generates an embedding to represent network behaviors by jointly capturing local features within a temporal neighborhood and global features from neighboring nodes due to data transmission.
+During optimization, SNetAD encourages these learned embeddings to form two separable clusters representing normal and abnormal behaviors, respectively.\footnote{The definition of ``normal'' and ``anomalous'' could vary among applications.
+In this work, we assume there exists a feature space in which normal network activities are as far as possible from abnormal operations so that normal samples can be treated as one cluster and anomalies as another cluster.} SNetAD first leverages labeled samples to explicitly learn the cluster centers optimized by contrastive center loss.
+However, due to limited and imbalanced labeled samples, the learned centers might not be applicable to all samples, resulting in poor embedding quality.
+Thus, SNetAD updates the embeddings of all samples towards a high confidence clustering distribution to enforce cluster cleanness with a semi-supervised learning strategy.
+The goal is to improve the separability of the learned clusters representing normal and abnormal network behaviors.
+Finally, SNetAD utilizes a support vector classifier on these embeddings to predict if the given graph sequence of network operations would lead to an abnormal event.